Between the Honeymoon and Death

 (Childhood Memory)

-needs something to shock it alive these
+AUNT It needs something to shock it alive these days

-MOM Not
+MOM Not really

-AUNT Everything
+AUNT Everything sags now

-don’t know, it’s better than before… the umph’s been redistributed, and
+MOM I don’t know, it’s better than before… the umph’s been redistributed, and

-Young wines have too much tannin
+Young wines have too much tannin for my taste anyways.

 Weekly Inga-ism: